Deployed Works Guide

 Use this on Deployed Works

 A buyer wants a full operations automation build.
 The provider closes a five-day diagnostic first, with outputs that include workflow map, risk notes and a first-phase build recommendation.
-The buyer can approve the diagnostic without committing to the full deployment.

 Template